percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Memory Available

 Percent of Memory Available
-Note: on Modern Linux Kernels amount of Memory Available for application is not the same as Free+Cached+Buffers.
+> on Modern Linux Kernels amount of Memory Available for application is not the same as Free+Cached+Buffers.

 ### Virtual Memory